MichaelOgundero/Api-Gateway/README.md

 # Api-Gateway
-the api for the strategy game
+API Gateway for the Strategy Game
 Houssam